 What is 58.com?

 Founded in 2005 and headquartered in Beijing, 58.com operates Chinas largest online classifieds marketplace.
 The platform serves as a crucial digital hub connecting local businesses and consumers for information sharing and commerce.
-Its extensive user base, merchant network, and vast database of local information have cultivated a powerful network effect, solidifying its leadership in the competitive online classifieds landscape.
-The company's business model is designed to facilitate local transactions and information exchange, making it an indispensable tool for businesses and individuals across China.
+Its extensive user base, merchant network, and vast database of local information have fostered a powerful network effect, solidifying its leadership position in the industry.
+The company has a history of significant investment rounds, indicating a consistent drive for expansion and market dominance.

 How much funding has 58.com raised?